|Ordered||5 Jun 1941|

 Operation Deadlight (post-war Allied operation, info)

-The boat surfaced on 9 May, 1945 and, flying the required black flag, signalled its surrender to a PB4Y-1 Liberator aircraft of the Fleet Air Wing of the USN based at Dunkeswell in Devon.
-She then sailed to Portland.
+Surrender: The boat surfaced on 9 May 1945 and, flying the required black flag, signalled its surrender to a PB4Y-1 Liberator aircraft of the Fleet Air Wing of the USN based at Dunkeswell, Devon.
+U-249 was then escorted to Portland where it surrendered as first U-boat in a British harbor.

 24 Mar 1945